tobek/headsoak/notes.md

 ### todo for beta:

-- rudimentary programmatic tagging (popup modal with code editor and prototype of function and examples)
 - intro page with a tiny bit of info and demo
     - demo: set some variable which basically disables digest (replaces it with dummy?). make sure to have an alert saying "WARNING: none of the changes you make here will be saved"
         - ideally, when you create an account, it is saved?